Frequent Questions

 How often should I clean my solar panels?

 Florida usually has enough rainfall to keep tilted solar panels clean.
-Even so, solar panels in Florida will still need cleaning at least once a year, especially in heavily treed areas (spring pollen), in beachfront areas (airborne salt), and in areas adjacent to new consruction (dust).
+Even so, solar panels in Florida will still need cleaning at least once a year, especially in heavily treed areas (spring pollen), in beachfront areas (airborne salt), and in areas adjacent to new construction (dust).

 As a general rule, don’t clean your solar panels unless you can see visible pollen, leaves, bird droppings, dirt, or oily residue on the panels.
 Once a year is probably often enough.
 If your neighborhood does have lots of oak trees, it’s probably best to schedule an annual cleaning after the spring pollen season.